 Investors' Attention to Corporate Governance

-Using unique data on investor views of EDGAR company filings, we document that many investors devote significant effort towards governance research: the five largest mutual fund families access proxy statements of 29% of their portfolio firms.
-However, investors’ monitoring is focused disproportionately on large firms, firms with low managerial entrenchment, and firms with meetings outside the busy spring proxy season.
-Passive indexer investors perform less research.
-Concentration of investor attention within the same firm meetings results in joint monitoring of a relatively small subset of firms.
-This attention is related to investors’ voting and investment decisions.
+Using unique data on investor views of EDGAR company filings, we document that many investors devote significant effort towards governance research.
+However, investors’ monitoring is focused disproportionately on large firms and firms with meetings outside the busy spring proxy season.
+Using an instrumental variables approach that isolates the drop of governance attention during the busy proxy season, we show that governance research is related to investors’ monitoring of firms, through both voice and exit.
+Moreover, governance research disciplines management into reduced investments and increased payouts.
+The concentration of attention results in joint monitoring of a relatively small subset of firms.

 Keywords: Corporate Governance, Governance Research, Agency, Institutional Investors, ISS